flutter/website/getting-started.md

 Mac development machine to run and test your apps on Android or iOS.
 See [Flutter Setup](../setup) for instructions on how to set up your development environment.

-## Create your first Flutter app
+## Creating your first Flutter app

-To create a starter project, open a terminal and run the `flutter` command .
+To create a starter project, open a terminal and run the `flutter create <project name>` command .

 Here is an example: